 - Performance increase year to year

 - Growing number of companies deploying or offering …

 Technology swap versus new value creation.
-How it differentiates in your subsidy request?
+How it differentiates in your request for subsidies?
 How will the technology enhance your competitive strength (sales volumes, product differentiation, price competitiveness, new unique highly desired functionalities, …)?
-We advise to deeply consider how you'd like to evaluate the value the technology brings to your users in the envisaged application.
+We advise to deeply consider how you’d like to evaluate the value the technology brings to your users in the envisaged application.
 A difference should or could be made when a technology swap is considered for decreasing the product price versus an innovation project where technology is offering new features and hence new values to the end users.

 In a technology swap the value is of course defined by the potential cost decrease you can create and/or split between you and the customer.
 Through quick designs and determining every component, we suggest to make a price estimate relative to the existing product.
 This is possible as no new features are added and you estimate that the desirability to users remains unchanged.

 In the new value creation situation it is however much more difficult.
 A relative comparison merely from a cost perspective is not equal to the price a customer is willing to pay.
 The value or price an end user assigns is a combination of the utility and desirability he or she attributes to the product and hence not only a rational decision or evaluation.
 In order to assess new features on top of the existing product functions and to compare with the previous price level, a more in-depth investigation is required.